 Lachlan McCallum House, Stromness

 Lachlan McCallum (1823-1903) was a Canadian politician who served as a Member of Parliament and Senator.
-He represented Monck, which was comprised of certain townships from Welland, Lincoln, and Haldimand Counties.
-Prior to his career in politics, McCallum was a businessman who built vessels for the Lakes and used them for a freight carrying business.
-He also founded, and was Captain of, the Dunnville Naval Brigade.
-In these capacities, he was involved in defending against the Fenian attack on Fort Erie in June, 1866.
+He represented Monck which was comprised of townships from Welland, Lincoln, and Haldimand Counties.
+Prior to his career in politics, McCallum was a businessman who built vessels for the Great Lakes and used them for freight carrying business.
+He also founded and was Captain of the Dunnville Naval Brigade.
+In this capacity, he was involved in defending against the Fenian attack on Fort Erie in June 1866.

 Lachlan McCallum died at his home in Stromness in 1903.
 He was predeceased by his wife, Priscilla Thewlis, and four of their eight children.
 It was written in his obituary that "his place in the Parliament and Senate of our country was...the great triumph of his life.
 From a humble position...he rose by dogged perseverence and native talent...to command the attention and respect of his peers when he chose to speak on the floor of Parliament or Senate".